 Credit risk The risk of loss or of adverse change in the financial situation resulting from fluctuations in the credit standing of issuers of securities, counterparties and any debtors.

 Currency rate risk The risk that asset or liability values, cash flows, income or expenses will be affected by changes in exchange rates.
-Also referred to as foreign exchange risk date or when the policyholder reaches a specified age.
+Also referred to as foreign exchange risk.

 Customer satisfaction See Alternative Performance Measures.